Hitec Optic 6 conversion to FrSky ACCST 2.4GHz

 I really like this transmitter.
 It is compact, functional, reliable and upgradable.
 FrSky is also manufacturing some versatile modules that are a direct plug-in upgrade, along with incredibly lightweight receivers using their ACCST technology.
 Thismode of operation uses a receiver that communicates with the transmitter module back and forth, and is able to switch channels 80 times per second to dodge dynamic interference if it is encountered.
 This conversion kit is easy to use and I explain how I mounted it for my own use.
 Also in this blog, I provide the binding, range test and failsafe instructions for anyone who is contemplating using an ACCST module in their own radio.
 Read more by clicking on the Comments...

 The price of the DFT module and receiver was only $37, and some receivers are as low as $8 each.
-Now, I am far from cheap, but I have already spend $60 per receiver in the past, several times.
 On top of the good pricing, the heaviest of the receivers is a mere 14 grams and the V8 series use 30mA, while the telemetry D series use 100mA.

-The DF Combo kit includes all the components to get get a model up and flying in no time.
+The DF Combo kit included all the components to get get a model up and flying in no time.
 The light-weight DFT module plugs into the rear of the Optic 6 transmitter without any modification to the radio, and operates on the supply voltage just as the stock Spectra 72MHz module does.
 The DFT can be powered by 6.0 to 13.0V DC and draws 50mA.
 Stock output power is stated at 60mW with the included standard SMA 2dB antenna.
 I purchased a 5dB antenna for my own peace of mind.
 You can purchase 9dB and 11dB antennas as well, and of course each one increases the load on the DFT's RF amplifier, respectively.
-A patch antenna is directional but increased the output to about 14dB with no other modification.
+A patch antenna can increase the output to about 14dB with no other modification, but is directional.
 If you are looking for building a long range system around the DFT, a shielded coax cable can run from the DFT to a 2.4GHz Wi-Fi amplifier.
 A 4-6dB SMA attenuator placed between the DFT and the amplifier input will prevent clipping the signal input or over-driving the Wi-Fi amplifier.
-These can range from 1 to 10 Watts of Power.
+These amplifiers can range from 1 to 10 Watts of Power.

-The FrSky DFT 2.4GHz module compared to the Hitec Spectra Synth 72MHz module.
+Above, the Hitec Spectra Synth 72MHz module next to the FrSky DFT 2.4GHz module.
 The 2dB antenna comes standard with the FrSky but I purchased a 5db antenna for about $2.60.
 A 14dB directional patch antenna is about $15.

 The receiver is very compact and the antennas are interchangeable with longer shielded plug-in replacements up to 60cm in length.
-Offering full range (1500m), 9 grams weight and 8 channels, this is an attractive package for aircraft where connectivity is required but space and weight are a premium.
+Offering full range (1500m), 9 grams weight and 8 channels, this is an attractive package for aircraft where connectivity is required, but space and weight are at a premium.

 To Enter Bind Mode: